-Present naturally in our digestive system, probiotics play a key role in our daily health.
+Naturally present in our digestive system, probiotics play a key role in our daily health.

 What is a probiotic?

-Official definition from the World Health Organization
+Official definition of the World Health Organization

-According to the official definition of the WHO (World Health Organization) , probiotics are " live microorganisms which, when ingested in sufficient quantities, exert positive effects on health, beyond nutritional effects ”.
+According to the official definition of the WHO (World Health Organization), probiotics are " live microorganisms which, when ingested in sufficient quantities, exert positive effects on health, beyond nutritional effects ."

 Two names for the same reality.
 Expert debates are underway on this secondary semantic question!